datacarpentry/stata-economics/_episodes/06-loops.md

 {: .output}

 > ## Challenge
-> Write a loop that display the first five square numbers.
+> Write a loop that displays the first five square numbers.
 > > ## Solution
 > > ```
 > > . forvalues i = 1/5 {